aryamanpathak2022/VR_Assignment1_ARYAMAN_IMT2022513/README.md

 	-	Q2.ipynb and q2.py: Contains the implementation of the solution for Q2.

 Each .ipynb file contains a Jupyter Notebook version of the solution, while the .py script provides the corresponding Python implementation.
+Note - The assignment was done in google colab so it's prefered to use that to run the files

 # PART-A
 # Coin Detection, Segmentation, and Counting